BCoDTT/SSD1306-callliope/docs/reference/oled/showstring.md

-# show string on OLED
+# Show string on OLED

 Displays a string on the OLED module.